jth0024/apply-defaults/README.md

 # apply-defaults
-Ever needed a more flexible Object.assign?
-This helper allows you to apply default keys to an object based on custom logic.
+A simple utility to apply default values to any object.

 ## Installation